ICPSR Summer Program in Quantitative Methods of Social Research

 These workshops aim at training students and professionals in the analytical tools and software used in the analysis of data in the social sciences.
 The Hobby School will offer five short workshops this summer.

-- Linear Regression Analysis in the Social Sciences, five-day workshop, May 13-17
+- Linear Regression Analysis in the Social Sciences: May 17-28

-- Social Science Data and Model Visualization in R, two-day workshop, May 16-17
+- Social Science Data and Model Visualization in R: August 16-20

-The workshops meet daily from 9:00 a.m. - 5:00 p.m., and include lectures and hands-on lab training on the applications learned in class.
-For more information about the ICPSR Summer Program at the Hobby School, please contact Pablo M. Pinto (firstname.lastname@example.org), Director, Center for Public Policy, or Scott Mason (email@example.com), Program Manager 2 at the Hobby School.
+For more information about the ICPSR Summer Program by the Hobby School, please contact Pablo M. Pinto (firstname.lastname@example.org), Director, Center for Public Policy, or Scott Mason (email@example.com), Program Manager 2 at the Hobby School.

-Workshops Offered at the UH Hobby School of Public Affairs
+Workshops Offered by the UH Hobby School of Public Affairs

 Course Description: This course is designed for participants to develop quantitative research skills with applications to social science topics.
 Participants will gain an overview of research design, data management, and statistical analysis and interpretations of research findings.
 The course will be centered around several main topics covering the basic analysis of ordinary least squares (OLS), the technique of estimating bivariate and multivariate regression models, the overall fitness of a regression equation, and the hypothesis and diagnostic testings, and more.
 This course takes the "learning by doing" approach by discussing the major themes in regression analysis with detailed examples, which show how the subject works in practice using Stata.